centennial-oss/consolation/README.md

 Humans write this software with AI assistance.
 All contributions are well-tested and merged only after being reviewed and approved by humans who fully understand and take responsibility for the contribution.

 While we welcome pull requests and other contributions from other humans, including AI-generated code, we do not accept contributions from AI bots.
 A human must review, understand, and sign off on all commits.
+All contributors must be able to defend their contributions under reasonable technical scrutiny.
 Please file an issue to discuss any proposed feature before working on it.

 ## Trademark Notice